Thank you for your interest in Open Access publishing.

 Please note: The CURIE fund has broadened its terms of eligibility, allocations and procedures.

 The Carleton University Research Impact Endeavour (CURIE) fund was initiated in 2011 as part of Carleton's overall strategy to support Open Access and Scholarly Publishing.
-The fund was to assist in the payment of article processing charges (APC) for open access articles authored by Carleton researchers.
+The fund is intended to assist in the payment of article processing charges (APC) for open access articles authored by Carleton researchers.
 The terms of reference and procedures for the fund are reviewed annually to ensure that resources are being used as effectively as possible.

 - The CURIE fund will now support open access publication in journals AND monographs